cstuder/api-datasette/README.md

 `poetry update`

-If Datasette has changed: Re-run plugin installations, i.e. `datasette install datasette-cluster-map`.
+If Datasette has changed: Re-run plugin installations, i.e. `poetry run datasette install datasette-cluster-map`.

 If any dependencies have changed: Run `poetry export --without-hashes -f requirements.txt --output requirements.txt` and commit the file.

 If new plugins are required, add their installation to `post_compile`.

+### Initial setup

+`brew install pipx`

+`pipx install poetry`

+`pipx inject poetry poetry-plugin-export`

 ## Upgrade Python